Coronavirus (COVID-19) Updates

 Please continue to report as soon as possible any COVID-19 related situations to email@example.com.

-Beginning March 22, the entrances to all College buildings on the Pewaukee and Waukesha campuses will be open and accessible to the College community Monday-Friday from 7 a.m.-7 p.m.
-From 5:30-7 a.m. and 7-10 p.m., faculty and staff will be able to use their WCTC ID card to access buildings.
-Face coverings are required for anyone on campus.
+- The entrances to all College buildings on the Pewaukee and Waukesha campuses are open and accessible to the College community Monday-Friday from 7 a.m. - 7 p.m.

 Important Updates for WCTC Students and Staff